Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Introduction

 Our paper is organised as follows.
-In Section~\ref{se:2} we introduce the mathematical setting and prove some auxiliary results which are necessary for establishing our main results.
-In Section~\ref{se:3} our main results are presented, whose proofs are given in the last section (Section~\ref{se:5}).
-Section~\ref{se:4} is devoted to a discussion of a priori estimates and a pathwise asymptotic analysis for random It\^{o} processes.
-The results in Section 4 then serve as basis for the derivation of our main results in Section \ref{se:3}.
+In Section~\ref{se:2} we prove auxiliary results on measure state spaces and introduce the probabilistic setting.
+In Section~\ref{se:3} our main results are presented, whose proofs are given in Section~\ref{se:5}.
+Section~\ref{se:4} is devoted to a priori estimates and a pathwise asymptotic analysis for random It\^{o} processes.
+The results of this section are of independent interest and serve as basis for the derivation of the main results.